Richard L. Landau

 Richard L. Landau (June 22, 1916 – November 3, 2015) was a leader in endocrinology research at the University of Chicago.
 He published more than 90 papers and served as a member of the editorial board at the Journal of the American Medical Association.
 Landau was also a long time editor of "Perspectives in Biology and Medicine" journal.

 Biography

 Landau was born to a Jewish family, the son of Amelia and Milton Landau.
 His mother was an activist who fought for woman's suffrage, served as the chair of a chapter of the ACLU, and hosted social worker Jane Addams at her home; his father operated a linen-rental company.
-He graduated with an M.D. from Washington University, and in 1940 he worked under Allan Kenyon at the University of Chicago.
-During World War II he served as a doctor in the Pacific Theater.
+He graduated with an M.D. from Washington University School of Medicine, and in 1940, he worked under Allan Kenyon at the University of Chicago.
+During World War II, he served as a doctor in the Pacific Theater.

 Personal life

-In 1944, he married his secretary Claire Schmuckel; they had two children, Kay Landau Fricke and Susan Landau Axelrod (married to David Axelrod).
+In 1944, he married his secretary Claire Schmuckel; they had four children.
+One of his sons-in-law is David Axelrod.